 Finding the Red Thread® of your message is usually linear — you know, like a thread!
 Just as I’ve outlined over the past few weeks, typically you’ll find your Goal, then your Problem, then your Truth, then your Change, then your set of Actions.
+(If you’re looking for what comes next, you’ll find it here.)

 Once you’ve found all of those pieces, though, you can do something with that Red Thread that makes it even more powerful: tie it up with the “Goal, Revisited.”